 RFID tags are cheap, battery-free smart stickers that can be used for digital cataloging.
 Unlike barcodes, the signals from RFID tags can be read from some distance away, lessening the time it takes to manually log items.

-Since announcing an RFID initiative in Q4’16, Macy’s has been working to get 100% of all items in every store tagged by the end of 2018.
+Since announcing an RFID initiative in Q4’16, Macy’s has been working to get 100% of all items in every store tagged.
 The store is working with suppliers to tag merchandise at the assembly site, enabling better tracking to reduce lost inventory and out-of-stock incidents.

 “With an increase in the inventory accuracy, out-of-stocks are significantly reduced,” said Bill Connell, Macy’s SVP for Store Operations & Process Improvement.
 “And by cutting the out-of-stocks, item availability is increased, which can lead to substantial and measurable sales increases.”